EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

   * **What's in it for individuals?** What will they have to give up?
   * Are you taking away **people's freedom?**

+### Avoiding Reactance

 As we deliver apps, infrastructure and transformations, EngineerBetter teach people new practices and crucially show individuals new skills before their old ways of working are threatened.

+If you tell someone that their current practices have to stop _before_ equipping them for the brave new world, they're going to feel cornered.
+Their freedom and agency will be threatened.
+If you upskill and enable them in new ways of working _before_ deprecating their older habits, they'll already have a route forward - instead of feeling threatened, it'll simply be a matter of moving on.

+You'd like to see your new house and know where you're going before being evicted, right?

+### Holistic Approach

 With our [immersive training courses, pair-programming delivery, and consultancy](/our-services/) we give people the confidence that they can do things the new way, _before_ suggesting that the old way should cease.
+We know what good looks like, even though every organisation will take a different journey.
 We can relay stories and anecdotes from past experience.
 We can explain the theoretical models of how continuous delivery, eXtreme Programming and Lean work in unison.
 We can tell people what's happening in the real world, in other organisations.

 ### Gardner's Suggestions for Redescription